davidbrandfonbrener/davidbrandfonbrener.github.io/_posts/2021-02-25-overparam-bandit.md

 ## A running example

 Before diving in, recall that in a contextual bandit problem our goal is to learn a policy $ \pi $ which chooses actions to maximize expected reward.
 In an *offline* contextual bandit problem we only have access to data collected by a behavior policy $ \beta$ and cannot choose the actions during training.

-For the rest of the post we will work with this simple offline contextual bandit problem with $ d $-dimensional states and 2 actions defined below.
+For the rest of the post we will use the simple offline contextual bandit problem with $ d $-dimensional states and 2 actions defined below to present the main ideas of our paper.

 ### Data